 But have you ever heard of a White Heffalump exchange?

-This year, numerous game designers, artists, and puzzlers were recruited by Mike Selinker, the head of Lone Shark Games, to participate in a White Elephant gift exchange.
+This year, numerous game designers, artists, and puzzlers were recruited to participate in a White Elephant gift exchange.
 But this exchange had a marvelous twist: every gift was imaginary.

 So everyone involved — including such names as James Ernest (head of Cheapass Games, publishers of Veritas), John Kovalic (artist for Munchkin and creator of ROFL!) and puzzler constructions Eric Berlin and Brendan Emmett Quigley — created an imaginary gift for the exchange.